bahmutov/changed/README.md

 # changed

-Quickly fetches latest changes using module's history, changes file or readme.
+Quickly fetches changes for a module.

 ## Problem